Emmannydev/Fintech-Wallet-App/README.md

 > [!NOTE]
-> This what built for purposes of demo so not all features were fully developed
+> This was built for purposes of demo so not all features and functions are fully developed.